 (No ratings)

-Dr. Daniel Bernstein, MD is a pediatric cardiologist in Palo Alto, CA specializing in pediatric cardiology and general practice.
-He graduated from New York University (NYU) School of Medicine in 1978 and has 46 years of experience.
-Dr. Daniel Bernstein, MD is affiliated with Stanford Children's Health and LPCH MEDICAL GROUP DIV OF LUCILE.
+Dr. Daniel Bernstein, MD is a pediatrician in Palo Alto, CA specializing in general pediatrics and pediatric cardiology.
+He graduated from New York University (NYU) School of Medicine in 1979 and has 46 years of experience.
+Dr. Daniel Bernstein, MD is affiliated with Stanford Medicine Children's Health and LPCH MEDICAL GROUP DIV OF LUCILE.

 725 Welch Road Suite 120